objectionary/news.eolang.org/_posts/2023/12/2023-12-08-phi-and-unphi-mojos.md

 </build>
 ```

-When it's done result `.eo` files are placed in output `printOutputDir` directory.
+When it's done, the resulting `.eo` files are placed in the output `printOutputDir` directory.

 Here's an example of how the EO Fibonacci program looks in φ-calculus (you can find more examples
 [here](https://github.com/objectionary/eo/tree/master/eo-maven-plugin/src/test/resources/org/eolang/maven/phi)):